Skip navigation

 • Handle lines to moor vessels to wharfs, to tie up vessels to other vessels, or to rig towing lines.

-• Load or unload materials from vessels.
+• Load or unload materials, vehicles, or passengers from vessels.

 • Lower and man lifeboats when emergencies occur.

-• Lubricate machinery, equipment, or engine parts such as gears, shafts, or bearings.
+• Lubricate machinery, equipment, or engine parts, such as gears, shafts, or bearings.

 • Maintain a ship's engines under the direction of the ship's engineering officers.